-- (a) A candidate shall apply for enrolment on the prescribed 'DMA Application' form.
+- (a) A candidate shall apply for enrolment on the prescribed "DMA Application" form.
 The form, which must be signed by the School of Music, must nominate a potential Senior Supervisor and a Co-Supervisor, indicate the general field of study, and recommend a date of enrolment.
 If the Dean of Postgraduate Research approves the enrolment, he or she shall confirm the date of enrolment. - (b) Once enrolled, the candidate shall work under the guidance of an academic staff member as potential Senior Supervisor and Co-Supervisor to develop a research proposal.
-Within six months of enrolment for the degree, the candidate shall present a proposal to the Head of School for consideration and forwarding to the Dean of
+Within six months of enrolment for the degree, the candidate shall present a proposal to the Head of School for consideration and forwarding to the Dean of Postgraduate Research for approval and formal registration.
+Failure to obtain such approval within six months may lead to termination of enrolment. - (c) The research proposal will not be approved until the student has completed a Department/School induction course approved by the Dean of Postgraduate Research. - (d) The research proposal must be accompanied by the Registration form (Research Proposal), available from the Postgraduate Office or the Postgraduate Studies webpages.
+All proposals should be accompanied by a signed agreement between student and supervisors in regard to IP and publications.
+Research proposals involving a contract (other than the "Supervision Agreement" that is part of the Standard Registration Form) must have the additional contract signed by Research and Innovation. - (e) Where the research is dependent on the approval of the University's Human Ethics Committees, Animal Ethics Committee, or any other committee or organisation of the University or externally, approval must have been obtained prior to registration of the proposal.
+Full documentation of the approval(s) received must be submitted with the proposal.
+Where it is not possible to provide these approvals at the time of submitting the proposal and registration, the Postgraduate Office must be informed when the approvals are received.

-- Postgraduate Research for approval and formal registration.
-Failure to obtain such approval within six months may lead to termination of enrolment. - (c) The research proposal will not be approved until the student has completed an induction course approved by the Dean of Postgraduate Research. - (d) The research proposal must be accompanied by the Registration form (Research Proposal), available from the Postgraduate Office or the Student Administration website www.canterbury.ac.nz/ acad/phd/proposal.shtml .
-Research proposals involving a contract (other than the "Supervision Agreement" which is part of the Standard Registration form) must acknowledge the signing of the contract by Research and Innovation. - (e) Where the research is dependent on the approval of the University's Human Ethics Committee, Animal Ethics Committee, or any other committee or organisation of the University or externally, approval must have been obtained prior to registration of the proposal.
-Full documentation of the approval(s) received must be submitted with the proposal. - (f) With the approval of the Dean of Postgraduate Research, and on the recommendation of the Head of School and the Faculty Dean, a candidate for a Master of Music (MMus) degree, a Master of Arts (MA) degree or a Doctor of Philosophy (PhD) degree may transfer to the degree of Doctor of Musical Arts, provided: - the candidate has satisfactorily completed all course work normally required by a candidate enrolling for a DMA.
-This requirement will be determined in each case by the Faculty Dean. - ii. the candidate has undertaken research towards a Masters thesis or project for a period not normally less than the equivalent of six months full-time enrolment. - iii. the application for transfer is accompanied by a full account of progress made in research for the Master's thesis or project work, and a DMA research proposal, as otherwise required under Regulation 4(b).
+- (f) With the approval of the Dean of Postgraduate Research, and on the recommendation of the Head of School and the Faculty Dean, a candidate for a Master of Music (MMus) degree, a Master of Arts (MA) degree or a Doctor of Philosophy (PhD) degree may transfer to the degree of Doctor of Musical Arts, provided: - the candidate has satisfactorily completed all course work normally required by a candidate enrolling for a DMA.
+This requirement will be determined in each case by the Faculty Dean. - the candidate has undertaken research towards a Masters thesis or project for a period not normally less than the equivalent of six months full-time enrolment. - iii. the application for transfer is accompanied by a full account of progress made in research for the Master's thesis or project work, and a DMA research proposal, as otherwise required under Regulation 4(b).
 Transfer will not be approved unless the DMA research proposal is approved.
 If the candidate is enrolled for a DMA under this regulation, the date of enrolment and registration will be backdated as is considered appropriate, normally to the date at which the Master's thesis or project work was commenced.